 JIT focuses on workflow.
 It’s about optimization by reducing production times.
 If certain processes don’t add value, we call them a waste and eliminate them.
 The main goal is to save time.

 Jidoka, on the other hand, is more focused on alerting the team that time waste is about to happen through defects.
 So both are focused on preventing time waste, just in slightly different ways.

 How to apply jidoka to your industry

-Jidoka is applicable even to knowledge-based industries—and in many instances, the first two steps can be automated.
+You can even apply Jidoka to knowledge-based industries — and in many instances, the first two steps can be automated.

 For example, in software development, continuous delivery involves automatic testing and rejecting of code.
 If this happens, it goes back to the dev team to work on and fix the problem.
 In fact, the Toyota folks who invented Lean thought of this too, and gave it a name: Poke-Yoke, which is all about catching issues before moving onto the next stage.
 Implement this, and you’re halfway there.

 Once you’ve detected the problem, those responsible for the project can focus on fixing the issue (step three).
 Once it’s been fixed, the team can delve into the whys using a root cause analysis (or fault tree analysis).
-From locating the root cause of the issue, teams can then decide on whether to move forward with a fast, temporary fix to keep production moving or continue putting more resources into solving it.
+After locating the root cause, teams can then decide on whether to move forward with a fast, temporary fix.
+This would keep production moving or they can continue putting more resources into a solution.

 Jidoka is a Lean manufacturing heavyweight and a must for ensuring quality in your production.
 Of course, you can customize it according to your way of working.
-For example, there are varying degrees of automation you can apply to steps one and two, and a differing number of people you get to work on steps three to four, depending on the severity of the issue.
+For example, there are varying degrees of automation you can apply to steps one and two.
+Plus, any number of people to work on steps three to four, depending on the severity of the issue.

 A great thing about this process is its simplicity.
 It’s easy to remember, effective, and offers a clear roadmap for what to do in the event of a problem.